Part III

 - Translate any business metric into a precise causal question — naming the lever, unit, horizon, comparison, and decision threshold before fitting a model

-- Distinguish identification from estimation, and demand the identification memo and diagnostics that separate a causal coefficient from a precisely-wrong one
+- Refresh simple and multiple regression on the Southwest Airlines fare data, then distinguish identification from estimation and demand the identification memo and diagnostics that separate a causal coefficient from a precisely-wrong one

 - Recover treatment effects from unrandomized field data using difference-in-differences, synthetic control, and panel fixed effects, and audit each with balance and placebo checks